 There are rooms where the future is built.
 This is one of them.

-Pairs with: a single sentence beneath naming the cause — "Tonight funds the space we are building for the family we are choosing."
+Pairs with: a single sentence beneath naming the cause.
+"Tonight funds the house we are building for the family we are choosing."

 Doors open August 21.
 Cartagena.
 Queer-only.
 Held by us.